-First of all, I encourage you to sign up for Columbus on the Cheap daily emails, RSS feed, Facebook, and/or Twitter.
+First of all, I encourage you to sign up for Columbus on the Cheap daily emails, RSS feed, and Facebook.
 You’ll get the most current deals and cheap events around Columbus without having to search for it.

 Save money on gifts with Online Shopping

 Shopping online is my preferred method…I don’t have time or energy to hit all of the stores searching for deals.

 Before I purchase anything, I check to see if Amazon sells it for a lower price (they often do, but not always).
 At the very least, I don’t have to run out to a store, and I’m happy with that!
 Prime members will get 2 day shipping in most cases, so if you purchase from Amazon a lot, it’s worth it! (plus they have a generous and easy return policy if you change your mind)

 You can sign up for a free one month trial of Amazon Prime to get FREE 2-day shipping.
 Sign up now and get free shipping through Christmas- just remember to cancel the trial (it’s easy to do in your account).

 If you’re a college student with an .edu email address, you’re eligible for 6 free months of Amazon Prime via Amazon Student.